nose-devs/nose2/README.rst

 .. warning ::

-   This is an early, pre-alpha release of nose2.
+   This is an alpha release of nose2.
 It is not feature-complete, and will mostly be of interest to plugin authors, folks who want to contribute to nose2, and testing nerds.
 While of course we want you to try it out, you should probably not use nose2 to run the test suite for your giant robot crane.
+Maybe a *small* robot crane would be ok.

 nose2 is the next generation of nicer testing for Python, based on the plugins branch of unittest2. nose2 aims to improve on nose by: